github/docs/content/code-security/dependabot/working-with-dependabot/guidance-for-the-configuration-of-private-registries-for-dependabot.md

 The Azure Artifacts password must be an unencoded token and should include a `:` after the token.
 In addition, the password cannot be base64-encoded.

-You can check whether the private registry is has been sucessfully accessed by looking at the {% data variables.product.prodname_dependabot %} logs.
+You can check whether the private registry is successfully accessed by looking at the {% data variables.product.prodname_dependabot %} logs.

 ### {% data variables.product.prodname_registry %} registry